MFA DATA 2020 Conference Speakers

 Mr. Metzger graduated magna cum laude from Tufts University in 2002 with a B.A. in Political Science and American Studies.
 In 2005, Mr. Metzger earned a J.D. from Hofstra University School of Law, where he was an editor on the Law Review.

-US Head of Business Consulting Services, UBS Securities LLC.
+Americas Head of Business Consulting Services, UBS Securities LLC

 Scott H. Moss